jeblad/jeblad.github.io/_posts/2019-04-10-minicolumns-as-a-language.md

 <!--more-->

 These similarities are apparent when neural nets are used in inference engines, and not merely as correlation engines.
 Many of the current high-profile use cases are for correlation engines, such as image classifiers and shallow query answering engines often known as chat bots.
 In inference engines a number of simple claims formed by single triplets are stringed together to form composite statements by composition rules.
-Such statements can then be used both as questions to the engine and answers from the engine.
+Such statements can then be used both as questions to the engine (analysis) and answers from the engine (synthesis).

 {% include theorems.html id="proposition" %}

-A single triplet can be viewed as the quite simple language $\mathcal{L}$
+A single triplet can be viewed as the language $\mathcal{L}$

 $$
 \begin{equation}